ccwang002/my_shower_theme/README.md

 # My customized theme for Shower HTML presentation
 [![Test status](https://github.com/ccwang002/my_shower_theme/actions/workflows/pages/pages-build-deployment/badge.svg)][workflow-status]

-This theme is based on the [Shower's material theme][material theme].
+This theme is based on the [Shower's material theme][Material theme].
 It adds toggleable slide notes, code highlighting, LaTeX rendering, and some other customized styles.
 [See it in action][gh-pages].